 Major General ANNE B. GUNTER

 Maj.
-Gen. Gunter entered the Air Force in 1988 as a distinguished graduate of the Reserve Officers’ Training Corps at Tulane University, New Orleans, Louisiana.
-She spent nearly five years in the Air Force, stationed at Kirtland Air Force Base, New Mexico, and Keesler AFB, Mississippi, as a Public Affairs Officer.
-She transitioned to the Air Force Reserve in 1993 as an Individual Mobilization Augmentee and has continued to actively serve as a traditional reservist, active guard/reserve, IMA and Air Reserve Technician in a variety of positions including Numbered Air Force Inspector General and command at the flight, squadron and group levels.
+Gen. Gunter entered the Air Force in 1988 as a distinguished graduate of the Reserve Officers’ Training Corps at Tulane University in New Orleans.
+She spent nearly five years in the regular Air Force, stationed at Kirtland Air Force Base, New Mexico, and Keesler AFB, Mississippi, as a Public Affairs Officer.
+She transitioned to the Air Force Reserve in 1993 as an Individual Mobilization Augmentee and has continued to actively serve as a traditional reservist, active guard/reserve, IMA and Air Reserve Technician in a variety of positions including numbered Air Force Inspector General and command at the flight, squadron and group levels.
 Maj.
 Gen. Gunter deployed in support of operations Provide Hope and Enduring Freedom.
-Prior to her current position, the general was the Director, Air Force Reserve Personnel, Headquarters U.S. Air Force, the Pentagon, Arlington, Virginia.
+Prior to her current position, the general was the Special Assistant to the Chief, Air Force Reserve for Space Personnel Policy and Integration at Headquarters U.S. Air Force, the Pentagon, Arlington, Virginia, where she was responsible for developing and integrating Air Force Reserve personnel policies and programs within the newly formed United States Space Force and for developing policies, programs and execution guidance and direction for integration of the Reserve into the Space Force.

 EDUCATION